-Traditional pizza sauce can contain high FODMAP ingredients such as garlic, onions, and high fructose corn syrup.
-Make this easy FIVE-ingredient pizza sauce from common ingredients found in grocery stores.
+Traditional pizza sauce can include high FODMAP ingredients like garlic, onions, and high-fructose corn syrup.
+Try this easy five-ingredient pizza sauce made from common grocery store items.
+The best part is that it’s not only FODMAP-friendly but also delicious.

 Jump to:

 - San Marazo Canned Tomatoes - These plum tomatoes are a key ingredient to a flavorful sauce.
-However, Monash University has not tested this exact type of tomato.
-I have tolerated them well without any digestive symptoms.

 - Garlic Infused Olive Oil - This brings the traditional garlic flavor without any actual garlic.
 The garlic infused the oil but left all the fructans in the garlic pieces.
 It is a wonderful way to get garlic flavor without actual garlic.
+My favorite garlic oil comes from Amazon.

 - Kosher Salt - Seasoning the tomatoes.